kyma-incubator/compass/docs/connector/08-03-revoke-client-certificate.md

-# Revoke a client certificate
+# Revoke a Client Certificate

 After you have established a secure connection with Compass and generated a client certificate, you may want to revoke this certificate at some point.
 To revoke a client certificate, follow the steps in this tutorial.